 - Basic foot care and routine podiatry for patients with medium to high clinical or medical need

 - Specialist treatment to children via biomechanical (leg and foot function) clinics

 - Biomechanical assessment and insole provision for adults

-- Rapid access Diabetic foot ulcer clinic in Halton General Hospital (consultant led)
+- Rapid access Diabetic foot ulcer clinic in Warrington Hospital

 - Nail surgery clinics (i.e. when we remove all or part of a toenail under local anaesthesia) for all age groups.